 Directed study in a specialized area subject to the counsel and evaluation of a professor.
 Open to M.Div. and M.A. students for elective credit.
 Directed studies do not substitute for required courses.
-2 semester hours
+2-3 semester hrs.

-IND 6930 Independent Reading and Research

-Advanced reading and research in a specialized area subject to the counsel and evaluation of a professor.
-3 semester hours
+IND 6930 Independent Reading and Research Advanced reading and research in a specialized area subject to the counsel and evaluation of a professor.
+3 semester hrs.